Do you want to make professional music at home? In this article, you learn how to set up a small home studio, even with a low budget.

 Furthermore, the condenser microphone is quite fragile.
 So you have to handle it with care.
 In any case, don’t drop it or it may break.
 Tip: keep it in the shock mount on the microphone stand.
 Cover it with a clean plastic bag against dust and moisture while not in use.

 Today’s DAW software often comes with tons of samples.
 Ableton Live brings even more than 70 GB of samples to the table.
-But sometimes you just can’t find a sound which brings your track to the next level.
-Then you can take a look at the offers of third party sample makers like Loopmasters and Prime Loops.
-They offer complete packages with loops and samples in different genres such as techno, house, R&B, hip-hop and rock.
+But sometimes you just can’t find a sound that brings your track to the next level.
+Then you can take a look at the offers of third-party sample makers like Loopmasters and Prime Loops.
+They offer complete packages with loops and samples in different genres such as techno, house, R&B, hip-hop, and rock.
 Of course after payment.
-You also have some smaller companies delivering sample libraries, like our home made Synthetic Drums sample pack.
+You also have some smaller companies delivering sample libraries, like our homemade Synthetic Drums sample pack.